Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: System Model

 \subsection{Scenario}

 We study a scenario comprising a sink node and $N$ sensor nodes equipped with wake-up receivers.
 Each sensor, indexed by $n=1,\ldots,N$, monitors a random process $V_n(t)\in [V_{\mathrm{min}}, V_{\mathrm{max}}]$, whose time samples are independent and identically distributed.
 The time is divided into recurring episodes, and each episode is divided into slots.
 The episodes are assumed to occur at random and infrequent instants, so that the processes monitored by the sensors can be assumed to be independent between episodes.
 The beginning of each episode is triggered by a request to collect data from the sensor nodes, which must be gathered before a given deadline $T$, as illustrated in Fig.~\ref{Fig:Data_Collection_Model_CoWu}.
 The requests originate from an external entity, such as an actuator or monitoring software.
 In this paper, we focus on top-$k$ queries, i.e., the sink aims to retrieve values of the $k$ largest readings ($k \ll N$).
 Given the dynamic nature of the monitored processes, collecting the top-$k$ set, i.e., the $k$ largest readings, with high freshness at the deadline is important.
 Note that the value of $k$ depends on the users' requirement, whose size depends on the specific applications, and may change between episodes.
-For example, collecting $k$-largest values with high information freshness at the deadline is important, e.g., for controlling the $k$ number of mobile actuators or \gls{agv} in the factory scenario~\cite{shiraishi2022query}.
-This is important in the context of natural disaster management, such as wildfire and chemical gas leakage, in which the sink needs to identify the $k$ positions of the multiple emission sources to deploy the $k$ actuators, etc., and also for multilateration techniques in the context of positioning estimation of moving objects.
-Furthermore, our model could be useful for some digital twin settings, where the sink needs to collect the $k$-largest readings, considering the synchronization time of the digital twin for monitoring and controlling the external entity.
 Here, we focus on the specific instance of a timely top-$k$ query, in which the sink knows the size of $k$ before starting the data collection.